salunkheketki19/Web-Development-Project/README.md

 ## How to Run

 ### Step 1: Deploy the Stack

-Deploy the stack using AWS CDK:
     ```
+    cd backend

     cdk deploy
     ```

 ### Step 2: Navigate to the React App

-Once the stack is deployed, navigate to the `fovus-react-app` directory:
+Once the stack is deployed, navigate to the frontend directory:
     ```
-    cd ../fovus-react-app
+    cd ../frontend
     ```

 ### Step 3: Install Node Modules